未雨绸缪

 Contrast with Western Thinking

-While English has similar expressions like “save for a rainy day” or “an ounce of prevention is worth a pound of cure,” the Chinese version is more poetic, evoking the image of a bird carefully binding its nest.
+English has similar expressions like “save for a rainy day” or “an ounce of prevention is worth a pound of cure,” but the Chinese version evokes the image of a bird carefully binding its nest.

 • 居安思危 (Jū ān sī wēi) - “Think of danger in times of peace”